orangeduck/CPP_COMPLETE/README.md

 BRAINFUCK
 =========

 A Brainfuck interpreter written in the C preprocessor.

-There has been much speculation on the turing completeness of the C Preprocessor, but I believe this is the first demonstrative proof that the C preprocessor _is_ turing complete.
+There has been much speculation on the turing completeness of the C Preprocessor, but ~~I believe this is the first demonstrative proof that the C preprocessor _is_ turing complete~~*.
 This uses no GCC extensions and other than the rules for macro evaluation the only "features" it takes advantage of are token pasting and variable argument macros.

 Thanks to [pfultz](https://github.com/pfultz2/Cloak/wiki/Is-the-C-preprocessor-Turing-complete%3F) and the many others for their contributions and ideas on recursion in the C preprocessor.

+* Unforunately I've been beaten to it by [Vesa Karvonen](http://chaos-pp.cvs.sourceforge.net/viewvc/chaos-pp/order-pp/), who implemented a LISP like dialect in CPP and is one of the authors of Boost.PP.
+A brainfuck interpeter was also written in 2010 by [kotha](http://www.kotha.net/bfi/).

 Compiling
 ---------